TheAssassin/pyuploadtool/README.md

 To use the tool with [GitHub actions](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/about-releases), all you have to do is to provide `GITHUB_TOKEN` in the environment of your upload step.

-The tool will by default upload files to *GitHub releases*.
+The tool can easily upload files to *GitHub releases* if you make the `GITHUB_TOKEN` secret available as environment variable.

 An example pipeline step look like this: